WPMJ: Sign-off and restart

 On October 2, 2008, WPMJ, along with sister station 1350 WOAM Peoria, Illinois, went dark after owner Kelly Communications could not find a buyer or investor for the stations.
 Company owner Bob Kelly said he was still seeking funding and expected the stations to be off the air for "probably" 6 to 12 months.
 The stations returned to the air just short of a year later, in September 2009.
 A month later, Kelly sold WPMJ for $620,000 and applied to assign the WPMJ license by itself to CRCI, L.L.C., controlled by Allen C. Drake of El Paso, Illinois, a project coordinator for Catholic radio station WSOG in Spring Valley, Illinois, that itself controls numerous other stations in Central Illinois.
 The FCC approved the assignment on November 12, 2009 and the transfer was completed on 4 January 2011.

 The station's Spring Bay tower collapsed on February 13, 2011, during a blizzard; the station went silent and received special temporary authority to operate from an existing tower near the former Illinois Route 174 in northwest Peoria.

 Covenant Network

 On March 3, 2021, CRCI, L.L.C., filed to donate WPMJ to the Covenant Network of St. Louis, which operates a network of Catholic radio stations.
+The donation was consummated on May 28.